-If you have purchased "off the plan," and are nearing completion of construction ("settlement "),here are the steps you should take.
+If you have purchased "off the plan," and are nearing completion of construction ("settlement") here are the steps you should take.

 Apply for finance.

-Approx 2 months out.
+Approx 3 months out:

 Now is the time to notify your Solicitor of the forthcoming settlement, and advise them of the Bank you intend using.

-They will then notify you of extra funds you may need, such as Stamp Duty, as well as Rate adjustments etc. It is also at this time you need to appoint a Property Manager.
+They will notify you of extra funds you may need, such as Stamp Duty, as well as Rate adjustments etc.

 You will need to start to put together the additional funds you will need to put in yourself to complete the purchase.
 (SEE “BANK VALUATION” BELOW)

-Approx 1 month until completion.
+Approx 1 month until completion:

 By now you should have a Property Manger appointed, you should be in touch with your Solicitor, and your finance broker or Bank should be sending you all the final mortgage papers to sign.